morpho-matters/morpholib/docs/guides/skits.md

 class TangentLine(morpho.Skit):
 ```

-or just pass them in as keyword arguments:
+or, as is probably simplest, just pass them in as keyword arguments:

 ```python
 @morpho.SkitParameters(t=-4, length=4)